rickstaa/tmux-notify/README.md

 > **Note**
 > You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.

-### Change monitor update period

-By default, the monitor sleep period is set to 10 seconds.
-This means that tmux-notify checks the pane activity every 10 seconds.

-Put `set -g @tnotify-sleep-duration 'desired duration'` in the `.tmux.conf` file to change this duration.

-> **Warning**
-> Remember that there is a trade-off between notification speed (short sleep duration) and the amount of memory this tool needs.

-### Add additional shell suffixes

-The Tmux notify script uses your shell prompt suffix to check whether a command has finished.
-By default, it looks for the `$`, `#` and `%` suffixes.

-Put `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the `.tmux.conf` file to add additional suffixes.

-> **Note**
-> Feel free to open [a pull](https://github.com/rickstaa/tmux-notify/pulls) request or [issue](https://github.com/rickstaa/tmux-notify/issues) if you think your shell prompt suffix should be included by default.

 ## How does it work